V. S. Naipaul: Personal life

-Critical response
+Reception

 In awarding Naipaul the 2001 Nobel Prize in Literature, the Swedish Academy praised his work "for having united perceptive narrative and incorruptible scrutiny in works that compel us to see the presence of suppressed histories."
-The Committee added: "Naipaul is a modern philosopher carrying on the tradition that started originally with Lettres persanes and Candide.
-In a vigilant style, which has been deservedly admired, he transforms rage into precision and allows events to speak with their own inherent irony."
-The Committee also noted Naipaul's affinity with the novelist Joseph Conrad:
+The Committee added: "Naipaul is a modern philosophe carrying on the tradition that started originally with Lettres persanes and Candide.
+In a vigilant style, which has been deservedly admired, he transforms rage into precision and allows events to speak with their inherent irony."
+The committee also noted Naipaul's affinity with the novelist Joseph Conrad:

 Naipaul's fiction and especially his travel writing have been criticised for their allegedly unsympathetic portrayal of the Third World.
 The novelist Robert Harris has called Naipaul's portrayal of Africa racist and "repulsive," reminiscent of Oswald Mosley's fascism.
 Edward Said argued that Naipaul "allowed himself quite consciously to be turned into a witness for the Western prosecution", promoting what Said classified as "colonial mythologies about wogs and darkies".
 Said believed that Naipaul's worldview may be most salient in his book-length essay The Middle Passage (1962), composed following Naipaul's return to the Caribbean after 10 years of exile in England, and the work An Area of Darkness (1964).

 Naipaul was accused of misogyny, and of having committed acts of "chronic physical abuse" against his mistress of 25 years, Margaret Murray, who wrote in a letter to The New York Review of Books: "Vidia says I didn't mind the abuse.
 I certainly did mind."

 Writing in The New York Review of Books about Naipaul in 1980, Joan Didion offered the following portrayal of the writer:

 Nissim Ezekiel wrote the 1984 essay "Naipaul's India and Mine" as a reply to Naipaul's An Area of Darkness.

 Fouad Ajami rejected the central thesis of Naipaul's 1998 book Beyond Belief, that Islam is a form of Arab imperialism that destroys other cultures.
 He pointed to the diversity of Islamic practices across Africa, the Middle East and Asia.